 ASUC Academic Affairs Vice President Grants: Student groups who wish to put on programs or events that will benefit the larger Cal community may apply for these funds.

 UC Berkeley Public Service Center Student Initiated Community Projects: This sponsorship provides groups with leadership training, advising, and a grant to finance their service activities.

 The Green Initiative Fund (TGIF): TGIF offers grants for sustainability projects on UC Berkeley’s campus.

-BIG GIVE: Participate with the BIG GIVE, Berkeley’s one day online fundraising campaign in November.
+BIG GIVE: Participate with the BIG GIVE, Berkeley’s one day online fundraising campaign.
 This is your student group’s chance to solicit donations from members, friends, family, and more.
 Sign-ups happen in the Fall semester through the LEAD Center.